urbit/urbit.org/content/docs/arvo/clay/marks/writing-marks.md

 So with the nature of the `%mime` `mark` hopefully now clear, the reason we want conversion methods to and from `%mime` in our `%csv` `mark` is so we can import CSV files from Unix and vice versa.

 Since a CSV file on Unix will just be a long string with ASCII or UTF-8 encoding, we can treat `q.q` in the `$mime` as a `cord`, and thus write a parser to convert it to a `(list (list @t))`.
 For this purpose, here's a library: `csv-mark.hoon`, which you can view in full on the [Examples](/docs/arvo/clay/marks/examples#libcsv-markhoon) page.

-Note there's already a `csv.hoon` library in `/lib`, but we're creating a separate one for demonstrative purposes here.
+Note there's already a different `csv.hoon` library in `/lib`, but we'll use a separate one for our purposes here.

 The library contains four functions: